Adnan Menderes: Prime minister (1950-1960)

-In June 1945, Menderes, together with Celâl Bayar, Fuat Köprülü and Refik Koraltan demanded more political and democratic freedom in their Motion with four signatures.
-The motion was not approved by any member of the Turkish parliament except for the four who brought the motion to parliament, and by September 1945, Menderes, Köprülü and Koraltan were all stripped of their membership of the CHP due to their opposition to the Turkish government.
-Bayar then resigned from parliament and later also the party.
-On 7 January 1946, the four formed the Democratic Party (DP) and in the 1946 elections Menderes was elected deputy of the Democratic Party representing Kütahya.
 When the DP won 52% of the votes in the first free elections in Turkish history on 14 May 1950 in which votes were cast in secret and counted openly, Menderes became prime minister, and in 1955 he also assumed the duties of foreign minister.
 He later won two more free elections, one in 1954 and the other in 1957.

 During the 10 years of his term as prime minister, the Turkish economy was growing at a rate of 9% per annum.
-He supported an eventual military alliance with the Western Bloc and during his tenure, Turkey participated in the Korean War, and was admitted to the NATO in 1952.
+He supported an eventual military alliance with the Western Bloc and during his tenure, Turkey participated in the Korean War, and was admitted to the NATO in 1952 with the support of the opposition CHP.
 With the economic support of the United States via the Marshall Plan, agriculture was mechanized; and transport, energy, education, health care, insurance and banking progressed.

-Other historical accounts highlight the economic crisis in the mid-1950s, during Menderes's term, which saw Turkey's economy contract with an 11% GDP per capita decrease in 1954, as one of the reasons for the government's orchestration of the Istanbul pogrom against the Greek ethnic minority.
+Some historical studies note that Turkey experienced a significant economic downturn in the mid-1950s during Prime Minister Adnan Menderes’s tenure, including an estimated 11% decline in GDP per capita in 1954.